gregorsajovic/best_practices/Github/README.md

+# Github - how to helper document

-# Getting Started with Github
+## Getting Started with Github

 This is short tutorial for working with github